Blow Fly (novel)

-Blow Fly is a crime fiction novel by Patricia Cornwell.

-Plot introduction

-Blow Fly is the twelfth book of the Dr. Kay Scarpetta series by author Patricia Cornwell.
+Blow Fly is a crime fiction novel by Patricia Cornwell, the twelfth book of the Dr. Kay Scarpetta series.

 Plot summary

-After her resignation as Virginia's Chief Medical Examiner and the horrifying events which threatened her life in The Last Precinct, Kay Scarpetta has abandoned her elegant home in Richmond, Virginia, and is quietly living in Florida, beginning to get some balance back in her life and slowly establishing herself as a private forensic consultant.
-(Her first class involves the blow fly, which sometimes lays eggs on corpses.)
+After resigning as Virginia's Chief Medical Examiner and surviving the events in The Last Precinct, Kay Scarpetta leaves Richmond, Virginia, to relocate to Florida.
+There, she begins working as a private forensic consultant, with her initial casework focusing on the forensic significance of blow flies on human remains.

 But her past will not let her rest, and her grief for Benton Wesley continues to grow, not diminish, as does the rage within Lucy, her niece.
 Then the architect of her changed fortunes contacts her from his cell on death row: deformed, blinded by Scarpetta's own actions, incarcerated in Texas' strongest prison, Jean-Baptiste Chandonne still has the ability to terrify.
 But, unknown to Scarpetta, there are other forces behind the wolfman's apparent actions, invisibly shepherding her and those closest to her towards eliminating those who threaten them all.
 It is all orchestrated by the one man in her life who knows every nuance of her soul.

 In Szczecin, Poland, Lucy and a colleague apparently commit a premeditated murder, using blow-fly larvae to alter the perceived time of death.
 The novel then ends with the killing of four further people by Scarpetta's associates.